-The degree to which information exposure leads to persuasion is our most stringent test of the effects of network structure.
+In addition, people with exposure to underdog views should form opinions that better reflect those views (hypothesis 3).
 Existing work demonstrates that diverse settings promote even-handed choices (Price and Cappella 2002), loosen prior attachments (Mutz 2002), and weaken opinions (Klar 2014).
-Whereas Huckfeldt et al. (1995) show that social networks low in cohesion more accurately reflect the distribution of opinions in the broader information environment, we expect to find a previously untested benefit of social networks that facilitate access to distant regions: the distribution of opinions should be less dependent on the balance of information seeded in the network.
-People in such networks should thus form opinions that better reflect underdog views (Hypothesis 3).
+Whereas Huckfeldt et al. (1995) show that social networks with low cohesion more accurately reflect the distribution of opinions in the broader information environment, we expect a previously untested benefit of social networks that facilitate access to distant regions: the distribution of opinions should be less dependent on the balance of information seeded in the network.